L5Sharp.Gateway 1.0.1

 • Success: A bool flag indicating whether the operation completed without errors.

-• Result: A TagStatus enumeration value indicating the first error encountered if any occurred, or an "Ok" status otherwise.
+• Status: A TagStatus value indicating the minimum error value if any occurred, or an "Ok" status otherwise.

 • Timestamp: A DateTime value indicating the time at which the response was generated.